nestybox/sysbox/docs/distro-compat.md

 ## Sysbox Operational Modes

-Sysbox runtime relies on kernel's user-namespace feature to secure system containers.
-There are two approaches utilized by Sysbox to manage the creation of these user-namespaces: `shiftfs` and `userns-remap`.
+The Sysbox runtime relies on the kernel's user-namespace feature to secure system containers.
+There are two approaches utilized by Sysbox to manage the creation of these user-namespaces: `automatic` and `directed`.

-### Shiftfs Mode

-Recent Ubuntu kernels carry a module called `shiftfs` that Sysbox uses as part of its container isolation strategy.
+It is important to highlight that this operational mode is per individual container.
+That is, a container-manager (e.g. Docker, K8s/Cri-o, Podman, etc) could instruct Sysbox to operate in `directed` mode for any given container.

+What follows is a high-level description of what each of these modes accomplish;
+refer to the [user-guide](./user-guide/security.md#user-namespace-id-mapping) for more details.

+### Automatic userns ID mapping

-With `shiftfs`, Sysbox can create containers that use the user-namespace for strong isolation without requiring the higher level container manager to do this explicitly (e.g. without enabling userns-remap mode in Docker).
+In this mode Sysbox automatically allocates the ID mappings to be used by the container.
+By doing this, Sysbox enforces strong container isolation without requiring the higher level container-manager to do this explicitly (e.g. without enabling `userns-remap` mode in Docker).

-This is the default operational mode in scenarios where `shiftfs` kernel module is present.
-Refer to the Sysbox [installation guide](user-guide/install.md) for more details.

-### Userns-remap Mode

-In scenarios where `shiftfs` module is not found, Sysbox requires Docker to be configured in in [userns-remap mode](https://docs.docker.com/engine/security/userns-remap/).
-At the moment this applies to all the non-Ubuntu releases supported by Sysbox, as well as Ubuntu-Cloud images utilized by some Cloud Providers.

-In this scenario, no configuration is expected from the user.
-Upon detection of `shiftfs` absence, the Sysbox installer will offer the user the possibility to automatically configure Docker to operate in userns-remap mode.
+Sysbox will only attempt to operate in this mode if the received container specification omits ID mappings configuration.

+Note that this mode requires the presence of the `shiftfs` kernel module, which currently is only available on the Ubuntu Linux distribution -- with the exception of Ubuntu-cloud images deployed in some Cloud Providers.

+### Directed userns ID mapping

+In this mode Sysbox relies on the container-manager selecting the desired ID mappings.

+In Docker's case this is accomplished by enabling the `userns-remap` feature which, even though imposes certain [restrictions](https://docs.docker.com/engine/security/userns-remap/#user-namespace-known-limitations), it has no kernel requirements (i.e. `shiftfs`) and therefore allows Sysbox support in a larger number of distributions.

-Refer to the Sysbox [installation guide](user-guide/install.md) for more details.
+Refer to the Sysbox [installation guide](./user-guide/install.md#docker-userns-remap) for more details.

 ## Kernel Upgrade Procedures